ljm297/NLP-VADER-BAYES/README.md

 Details of training and testing can also be found in the same file.

+## Contributions
+Github Repo: ljm297 & ml6754 see commit history for details

 ## Referece
 Data Cleaning and Vader Algorithm Usage: